svewap/nnhelpers/Documentation/Helpers/Classes/tCA.rst

 	\nn\t3::TCA()->getFileFieldTCAConfig('media');
 	\nn\t3::TCA()->getFileFieldTCAConfig('media', ['maxitems'=>1, 'fileExtensions'=>'jpg']);

-Wird im TCA so eingesetzt:
+Will be used in TCA like this:

 .. code-block:: php